-Traveling around Tokyo is actually pretty easy, but it can appear overwhelming.
-In addition to the ridiculously complex-looking train maps, you also have various different options for taking the train.
+Traveling around Tokyo is pretty straightforward, but it can appear overwhelming.
+In addition to the ridiculously complex-looking train maps, you also have various options for taking the train.

 But before you get overwhelmed, the complexity is reduced by an extremely organized and efficient train system that’s designed with ease.

 Tokyo is divided into different subway lines, many of which are owned by different companies.
-This can produce some confusion in terms of what the best way to travel around Tokyo is because there are a number of different passes you can buy for specifically certain lines such as the: JR, Tokyo Metro, and Toei Line.
+This can produce some confusion because there are different passes you can buy for individual tracks such as the: JR, Tokyo Metro, and Toei Line.

-More options equates to more headache, but I’ll give you my simple opinion on the easiest way to get around Tokyo.
+More options equate to more headaches, but I’ll give you my simple opinion on the easiest way to get around Tokyo.

-Each of these lines consists of several different lines and generally, purchasing a pass for just one of these lines will limit your ability to travel to anywhere else around the city.
-There are various passes you can purchase as as the Tokyo Metro 24 & 48 hour passes.
+Generally, purchasing a pass for just one of these lines will limit your ability to travel to anywhere else around the city.
+There are various passes you can buy, such as the Tokyo Metro 24 & 48-hour passes.

-But unless your travel is restricted to this particular region, I don’t recommend these line specific passes.
-It’s generally a pain in the ass to plan this ahead and in my opinion it’s not worth the cost in diminished flexibility and time.
+But unless your travel is restricted to this particular region, I don’t recommend these line-specific passes.
+It’s generally a pain in the ass to plan this, and in my opinion, it’s not worth the cost in diminished flexibility and time.

 You purchase a Suica or PASMO smart card.